Is This The Hardest Bad Money Habit To Break?

 Maggie McCombs, 26, a content marketer and social media consultant in Lexington, Kentucky, grew up believing her family was struggling.

-Your Money DNAMcCombs internalised her mum’s extreme frugality, and she’s now playing out the exact same pattern she grew up with.
-It’s something many of us do without realising it.
-“Our research shows that the money patterns we observe in childhood are the primary source driving our financial decision-making later in life,” says Edward Horwitz, Ph.D., CFP, associate professor of behavioural finance at Creighton University Heider College of Business.
+Your Money DNAMcCombs internalized her mom’s extreme frugality, and she’s now playing out the exact same pattern she grew up with.
+It’s something many of us do without realizing it.
+“Our research shows that the money patterns we observe in childhood are the primary source driving our financial decision-making later in life,” says Edward Horwitz, Ph.D., CFP, associate professor of behavioral finance at Creighton University Heider College of Business.

 Maggie McCombs, 26, a content marketer and social media consultant in Lexington, Kentucky, grew up believing her family was struggling.

-Your Money DNAMcCombs internalised her mum’s extreme frugality, and she’s now playing out the exact same pattern she grew up with.
-It’s something many of us do without realising it.
-“Our research shows that the money patterns we observe in childhood are the primary source driving our financial decision-making later in life,” says Edward Horwitz, Ph.D., CFP, associate professor of behavioural finance at Creighton University Heider College of Business.
+Your Money DNAMcCombs internalized her mom’s extreme frugality, and she’s now playing out the exact same pattern she grew up with.
+It’s something many of us do without realizing it.
+“Our research shows that the money patterns we observe in childhood are the primary source driving our financial decision-making later in life,” says Edward Horwitz, Ph.D., CFP, associate professor of behavioral finance at Creighton University Heider College of Business.

 Advertisement